 It took his father mere seconds to recognize his son’s voice and respond.
 He immediately ran to him, picked him up, and wrapped his arms around him.
 When he heard his fathers voice, “It’s ok.
 It’s dad.
 I’m here.” almost immediately, he stopped screaming.

-The phone call-tragedy was on the other line.
+The phone call comes in-tragedy is on the other line.
 The doctor’s report-there is no cure.
 That loved one you were waiting for-they are never coming back.
 Your marriage-it’s over.
 The bank balance-it says you you don’t have enough.
-You can’t find a job, the kids are overwhelming you and the to do list is taller than you.
-You wake up one day and realize your dreams are dead.
+You can’t find a job, the kids are overwhelming you and the to-do list is taller than you.

-There’s pain, disappointment, rejection, betrayal, uncertainty and confusion.
-Now what?
+Then what?
 What is your go-to response?
 Do you jump up and down screaming?
 Do you curl up into a ball and let life pass you by?
 Do you try to hide the blood and the pain so no one else knows you’re in trouble?
-Do you call it quits and give up your dreams?
+Do you call it quits and give up?

 It’s worth noting the paramedics that responded that day didn’t learn CPR or first aid after they arrived.
 They learned how to respond to our emergency in advance.
 In the same way, we should be prepared for life’s emergencies in advance.
 Jesus warns us, in this world we will have trouble so we need to be prepared to deal with trouble.
 I’m taking my cues from that little boy.
 I dug into John 15 and 16 and found that Jesus was telling us there’s one solution to peace in times of trouble.